 While many well-made ethical fashion brands can be pricey, most companies host amazing deals at some point during the year.
 Stalk the sale sections in stores and online.
 Sign up for emails to receive coupon codes, and befriend shop owners to find out when blow-out sales are approaching.

 You can also shop off-season for the best prices.
 Stock up on your winter jumpers in spring so that you’re prepared to rug-up when June rolls around again.
-Make sure you check out the special offers tab for ethical brands available in the Good On You app.
+Make sure you check out our special offers.